theonize/Currier/Gloss/Genesis/Genesis 2.md

 # Genesis 2

+Whereas chapter 1 is poetic, this chapter is narration.

-God does not _make man_.
+God does not _make_ man.
-He forms man from the dust.
+He forms man from the dust; i.e. vicariously through a natural process (vicariously.)
 He works on us and among us physically.

+1-3) Shabbat; God establishes the pattern of 6x work && 1x rest
+...this repetition continues throughout scripture and beyond

+4) The first mention of Yahweh

 15) work & keep